 The federal government has mandated that the roofs of buses must be able to hold 1.5 times the vehicle’s own while allowing less than 5 inches of “roof crush.”

-Do I Need To Hire A Personal Injury Lawyer?
+Do I Need To Hire A Bus Accident Attorney?

 Bus accident injury victims can benefit quite a bit from calling professional traffic accident injury lawyers directly after an accident, to talk about their legal rights and options.

 Without professional representation, injury victims may not know how to document injuries, when to hold out for a better offer of compensation, and how to get impartial and quick medical evaluation.
 Too often, injury victims trust in themselves to secure a deal with an insurance company or another party, but they may end up being severely shortchanged when it comes to compensation for medical bills, lost wages, pain, and suffering and more.

 Professional bus accident injury lawyers serve their clients’ interest in court, guiding them through legal processes such as hearings or settlement negotiations.
 They do the in-depth research to support an injury case while evaluating what amount of compensation is equitable and fair for all of the costs of care and recovery.
 This includes high medical bills that may result from even minor medical services and treatment.